MainShayne233/five_hundo/README.md

 Then visit your app at [your_app_name.herokuapp.com](https://your_app_name.herokuapp.com)

 Note: I'd be happy to receive issues if these steps did not work for you.
-In the mean time, the command `heroku logs --tail` is very useful in debugging Heroku deploy isssues
+In the mean time, the command `heroku logs --tail` is very useful in debugging Heroku deploy issues